-Dr Phillip Duke is an Orthopaedic Surgeon who specialises in shoulder and hand surgery, including shoulder arthroscopy and arthroplasty.
+Dr Phillip Duke is an Orthopaedic Surgeon who specialises in shoulder, hand and upper limb surgery, including shoulder arthroscopy and arthroplasty.

 He served as founding secretary/treasurer of the Queensland Shoulder Society for five years before serving another five years as President.